pdefusco/CDE_121_HOL/step_by_step_guides/english/part_02_deployment.md

 * The Python classes needed for the DAG Operators are imported at the top.
 Notice the CDEJobRunOperator is included to run Spark Jobs in CDE.
 * The "default_args" dictionary includes options for scheduling, setting dependencies, and general execution.
-* Three instances of the CDEJobRunOperator obect are declared.
+* Three instances of the CDEJobRunOperator ojbect are declared.
 These reflect the three CDE Spark Jobs you created above.
 * Finally, at the bottom of the DAG, Task Dependencies are declared.
 With this statement you can specify the execution sequence of DAG tasks.

 Download the file from [this URL](https://github.com/pdefusco/CDE_121_HOL/tree/main/cde_airflow_jobs) to your local machine.
 Open it in your editor of choice and edit the username variable at line 52.